simonmcallister0210/cognito-srp-helper/README.md

 **Returns**:

-`clientSession` - _ClientSession_ - An object containing client session details for a SRP authentication request
+_ClientSession_ - An object containing client session details for a SRP authentication request

 ### `createCognitoSession`